 The RE Board is responsible to investors in the Fund for the overall governance and performance of the Fund.
-The roles and responsibilities of the RE Board are set out in the Responsible Entity's Terms of Reference, which can be viewed at www.dexus.com/corporategovernance.
-Matters specific to the operation of the Fund are set out in the Fund's constitution, which
+The roles and responsibilities of the RE Board are set out in the Responsible Entity's Terms of Reference, which can be viewed by contacting the Responsible Entity.
+Matters specific to the operation of the Fund are set out in the Fund's constitution, which is available on request.